openedx/edx-documentation/en_us/shared/building_and_running_chapters/developing_course/controlling_content_visibility.rst

 Unit Publishing Status
 ***********************

-You publish units to make them visible to students.
-Students see the last published version of a unit if the section and subsection it is in are released.
+You publish units to make them visible to learners.
+Learners see the last published version of a unit if the section and subsection it is in are released.

-Students do not see units that have never been published, and they do not see unpublished changes to units or components within units.
-Therefore, you can make changes to units in released subsections without disrupting the student experience.
+Learners do not see units that have never been published, and they do not see unpublished changes to units or components within units.
+Therefore, you can make changes to units in released subsections without disrupting the learner experience.

 For more information, see :ref:`Unit Publishing Status`.

 You can publish all changes in a section or subsection at once, or publish changes to individual units.
-See:
+For more information about publishing units, see the following topics.

 * :ref:`Publish all Units in a Section`
 * :ref:`Publish all Units in a Subsection`